slatedocs/slate/source/includes/_apiv1.md

 ```

-> The above command returns JSON structured like this:
+> The above command returns JSON structured like this if it gets claimed:

 ```json
 {